fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2e.md

-If the value of the <em>message</em> prop is <em>null</em>, then nothing is rendered to the screen, and in other cases the message gets rendered inside of a div element.
+If the value of the <em>message</em> prop is <em>null</em>, then nothing is rendered to the screen, and in other cases, the message gets rendered inside of a div element.

 Let's add a new piece of state called <i>errorMessage</i> to the <i>App</i> component.
 Let's initialize it with some error message so that we can immediately test our component: